CatherineH/CatherineH.github.io/_posts/2016-08-21-using-python-libraries.md

 [PyQtGraph](http://pyqtgraph.org/) allows plots to be embedded in Qt applications.
 Although it is possible to render matplotlib graphs in Qt GUI's, they do not respond well to multi-threaded programs.
 PyQtGraph, on the other hand, is based on Qt and thus can be used in a Qt thread.
 Responsive experimental GUI's require threading, thus responsive experimental graphs require PyQtGraph.
 It is not as versatile or as attractive as matplotlib, but adequate for real-time GUI's.

+If there is a library you find useful not included in the above, let me know!